aidanprior/OTP-notifications/README.md

 - Add Go binaries to your PATH if needed
 - Prompt you for your email configuration details
 - Create the configuration file with your settings
-- Set up a LaunchAgent for running the service at login
+- Set up a background service for running the service at login
 - Offer to start the service immediately

 During setup, you'll be asked for: